5 questions with ceramicist Malcolm Greenwood

 More recently, we tasked him with making our Ceramic Licht Pendants.
 Their elegant shape is formed using stoneware clay imported from Japan, and each one bears marks from the handmade process.
 Available in two sizes and three colours, they are a true pieces of functional art!

-We caught up with the marker himself to find out more about his craft.
+We caught up with the maker himself to find out more about his craft.

 What was your path to becoming a ceramicist?